ebullient/campaign-notes/gm-story/prep/2021-03-19-in-between.md

 tags:
 - gm/outline
 ---
-# Session on 2021-03-19

-In between: Wrapping up Circle of Thunder
+# In between: Wrapping up Circle of Thunder

 In game: [15 Eliant, 1498](/pc-logs/log-1498-09-15.md)

 Both Evan and Matthew missed: spent most of the time w/ update to Level 7,